ibm-cloud-docs/hpc-spectrum-symphony/applying-plan.md

 ```
 {: screen}

 After the plan is successfully applied, it generates an `sshcommand` in the _Outputs_ section in the Terraform code.
-You can use this command to log in to the IBM Spectrum Symphony cluster.
+You can use this command to log in to the {{site.data.keyword.symphony_full_notm}} cluster.
 If you specified IP addresses for `ssh_allowed_ips` property only, those IP address machines would be able to use this SSH command.

 ## Applying a plan using the API
 {: #apply-plan-api}
 {: api}

 1. To apply a plan by using the {{site.data.keyword.bplong_notm}} Python APIs, create a Python file and provide a name of your choice, for example, `schematics_apply_plan.py`.
-2. Copy and paste the [Apply a plan using {{site.data.keyword.bpshort}} Python API](/docs/ibm-spectrum-symphony?topic=ibm-spectrum-symphony-applying-plan#example-request-apply) example request to your Python file.
+2. Copy and paste the [Apply a plan using {{site.data.keyword.bpshort}} Python API](/docs/hpc-spectrum-symphony?topic=hpc-spectrum-symphony-applying-plan&interface=api#example-request-apply) example request to your Python file.
 3. Change the following parameters as part of the request:
   * Replace your {{site.data.keyword.cloud_notm}} API key to the `authenticator = IAMAuthenticator('<ibm-api-key>')` variable.
   * Change the API endpoint to the endpoint mentioned in [API endpoints](https://cloud.ibm.com/apidocs/schematics?code=python#api-endpoints){: external} according to the location that you want your {{site.data.keyword.bpshort}} workspace to reside, for example, `schematics_service.set_service_url('https://us.schematics.cloud.ibm.com')`.
 4. Inside the `schematics_service.apply_workspace_command` function, provide the following parameters:
-  * Provide the workspace ID that you generated in the [Creating a workspace](/docs/ibm-spectrum-symphony?topic=ibm-spectrum-symphony-creating-workspace) task, for example, `us-south.workspace.Terraform-Schematics-Python-Workspace.b3bbc9f5`.
+  * Provide the workspace ID that you generated in the [Creating a workspace](/docs/hpc-spectrum-symphony?topic=hpc-spectrum-symphony-creating-workspace) task, for example, `us-south.workspace.Terraform-Schematics-Python-Workspace.b3bbc9f5`.
   * Export your {{site.data.keyword.cloud_notm}} API key by using the following command:

     ```